Skip to main content

 • Explore cash back bonuses and incentives: Some lenders offer cash promotions and bonuses to new clients, including those switching to a new lender at renewal time.
 These special promotions may also come with other product requirements, such as taking out a bank account with the bank, and may have required minimums in terms of mortgage size and term length.
 It’s important to read the fine print when taking out any mortgage product with a promotional cash bonus.

-In its eighth announcement of the year, the Bank of Canada (BoC) reduced its Overnight Lending Rate by 0.50%, bringing it down to 3.25%.
-This marks the second 50-basis-point cut in a row, following the October 2024 rate cut.
-The Bank's aggressive rate-cutting cycle, which began in June 2024, has now resulted in a 175 basis point reduction.
+In its first announcement of the year, the Bank of Canada (BoC) reduced its Overnight Lending Rate by 0.25%, bringing it down to 3.00%.
+The Bank's aggressive rate-cutting cycle, which began in June 2024, has now resulted in a 200 basis point reduction from its peak of 5%.

-• Although fixed-rate mortgages aren’t directly affected by the rate cuts, five-year bond yields dropped to 2.8% even before the rate cut.
-This will likely lead to further reductions in fixed mortgage rates in the coming days.
+• Although fixed-rate mortgages aren’t directly affected by the rate cuts, five-year bond yields dropped to 2.87% before the rate cut.
+This will likely lead to modest reductions in fixed mortgage rates in the coming days.

 • High-interest savings accounts (HISAs) and Guaranteed Investment Certificates (GICs) will see lower returns, and savers should consider locking in current rates before they decline further.